 - Demonstrate a parent/guardian is working

-The scholarship will be renewed up to 7 additional semester provided the student meets the criteria of:
+The scholarship will be renewed up to 7 additional semesters provided the student meets the criteria of:

-- Complete a minimum of ten hours of community service on behalf on an SVSU club or organization each semester they receive they scholarship
+- Complete a minimum of twenty hours of community service each academic year they receive the scholarship

 About Bob and Ellen